 "An early warning system is a great tool to use to focus on our neediest students, but the systems don't run themselves.
 Dedicated leaders, teachers, and advocates are needed at the school level to translate the research and data into our daily practices to help students."

-mike-sabin–Mike Sabin, Principal, McDevitt Middle School
+–Mike Sabin, Principal, McDevitt Middle School

-1. Early Warning Indicator (EWI) Champions
+1. Find Early Warning Indicator (EWI) Champions

 Identify school leaders, teachers, or counselors who are passionate about promoting the early warning indicator philosophy, sharing the latest research, and driving the work forward across the school.
 These individuals will be able to champion the work amongst their colleagues, share successes, and provide perspective on how to create the most impact for students through early warning work.

-2. One-Click Early Warning Platform
+2. Use an Early Warning Platform

-3. Collaborative EWI Meeting Schedule
+3. Create a Collaborative EWI Meeting Schedule

 Dedicate time for staff members to organize around EWI work.
 For example, at McDevitt Middle School, educators and staff are divided into eight grade-level teams, or clusters, that each meet once a month.
 These meetings are part of the existing middle school meeting structure.
 During the meetings, cluster members follow a set agenda to review the EWI data and design action plans for students who are slipping in the ABCs (attendance, behavior, coursework).

-4. Strong Meeting Facilitation
+4. Foster Strong Meeting Facilitation

 Develop school leaders' and faculty members' capacities to lead EWI meetings.
 Assign a facilitator for each meeting who will use protocols to define action steps and check-in points to track progress.
 Ideally, the facilitator will be skilled at ensuring that conversations are productive and grounded in data.

-5. District-level Support
+5. Seek District-level Support

 Even if you're adopting an early warning system at a school site, it's important to cultivate buy-in at the district level to ensure a smooth implementation process.
 District leaders will be able to provide resources, strategic guidance, and technical support as your school works to build early warning work into its day-to-day practices.

-6. Intervention Strategy
+6. Develop an Intervention Strategy

 Data inquiry is only the first step; focus everyone's efforts on interventions and support planning to get students back on track for success.
 To keep staff accountable, set goals and deadlines for executing the support plans.
 Here, you can download the intervention action planning worksheet that McDevitt's educators use to plan supports for individual students.